jamesroutley/routley.io/tech/_posts/2016-12-04-site-deployment-to-s3-ssl.md

 ---
 layout: post
-title: "Moving from Jekyll, Part 02: Deployment to S3 and SSL"
+title: "Site deployment to S3 and SSL"
 date: 2016-12-04
 ---

-This article is part of a series detailing the move of this website from Jekyll and GitHub Pages to a self-hosted solution.
-Motivation and roadmap can be found [here]({% post_url /tech/2016-11-28-from-jekyll-00-motivation-and-roadmap %}).

 ## Previous Hosting and Deployment